What Is a B Corp Bank?

 A Global Movement of Like-Minded People

-How to Identify a B Corp Bank
+Choosing a B Corp Bank

 While B Corp banks offer significant benefits for those looking to make a positive impact on the planet and people, there are some factors to consider when deciding to switch banks.

 Due to the limited number of B Corp banks in the U.S., you might have fewer options available.
-If there aren’t any locations near you, be sure to investigate what mobile services and network ATMs are available.
+If there aren’t any locations near you, investigate what mobile services and network ATMs are available.
 Beneficial State Bank provides a network of ATMs that customers can use at no additional cost.

 Additionally, some B Corp banks may specialize in specific areas such as solar lending or home loans and might not offer all the services you need.
-Be sure to research the types of products and services a B Corp bank offers to ensure they meet your requirements.
+Research the types of products and services a B Corp bank offers to ensure they meet your requirements.

-Finally, it's important to note that while B Corp status is a robust certification, there are other impactful certifications that banks can obtain.
+While B Corp status is a robust certification, there are other impactful certifications that banks can obtain.
 B Corp certification isn't always a viable option for every bank striving to make a positive impact.
 Other certifications and memberships that signal strong ethical practices include Fossil Free Certification, CDFI certification, Global Alliance for Banking on Values membership, UNEP-FI signatories, and JUST certification.

 Empower Your Finances for Good